MRAshaz/ChatBot/README.md

 # ChatBot
-A simple Python chatbot built with Tkinter and CustomTkinter
+A simple Python chatbot built with Tkinter and Customtkinter which uses gemini api.